 The Big Picture…

 We really need the circular economy to work.
-An economy that, amongst other things, reuses, shares, refurbishes and recycles goods to minimise waste and pollution.
+An economy that, amongst other things, aims to minimise waste and pollution through reusing, sharing, refurbishing and recycling goods.
 Yet, only 9% of the economy is currently circular, and trends suggest this is decreasing.
-At the same time, the service economy is booming.

 The Circular Economy is a move from the linear economy of take-make-waste to one that: